sagemath/sagewiki_to_gh-2022-10-10/days87.md

  * Montreal -> Vermont:

     * Marc M.: my flight arrives too late for the afternoon bus.
 Would be interested in carpooling after 5pm on Sunday (7/16) or early morning on Monday (7/17).
     * JP Flori: Same situation for me (landing from Paris (France) at 3:00pm).
-I was thinking of taking the 11pm bus, arriving at Burlington (airport...) around 2am.
+I was thinking of taking the 11pm bus, arriving at Burlington (airport... we could share a taxi from there) around 2am.
 It should be possible to check in at that time according to David.
 It might be easier to take the monday morning 8:15am bus, arriving at Burlington (transit center, downtown!) before 11am.

  * Vermont -> Montreal: